Abby Roque: Professional

 After graduating, Roque joined the PWHPA, being named to the Team Minnesota roster ahead of the 2020–21 season.
 With Minnesota, Roque participated in a PWHPA Dream Gap Tour event at New York's Madison Square Garden on February 28, 2021, the first professional women's ice hockey event at the venue.
 Playing for a team sponsored by Adidas, Roque logged a goal and two assists in a 4–3 loss.

 In September 2023, following the end of the PWHPA strike and creation of the PWHL, PWHL New York announced that they had signed Roque to a 3-year deal with an undisclosed salary.

 On March 22, 2025 Roque scored the first Michigan goal in PWHL history.
 During the 2024–25 season, she recorded six goals and 11 assists in 30 games for the Sirens.
 On June 24, 2025, Roque was traded to the Montreal Victoire in exchange for Kristin O'Neill and a fourth round pick in the 2025 PWHL Draft.
+She scored two of Montreal's four goals in the Victoire's final game of the 2026 playoffs and was named the first star of the game, helping them secure that season's Walter Cup.
+With eight points in nine playoff games, she tied teammate Marie-Philip Poulin for the postseason scoring lead.